oxarbitrage/hsalsa20/book/tutorial.md

 ghci>
 ```

-Displaying `core` can be impractical when we use the underlying `doubleround10`, however we can use the reduced versions like `core2Equations` to see whats going on, for example:
+Displaying `core` can be impractical when we use the underlying `doubleround` 10 times, however we can use the reduced versions like `core2Equations` to see whats going on, for example:

 ```
 ghci> input = ["1", "2", "3", "4", "5", "6", "7", "8", "9", "10", "11", "12", "13", "14", "15", "16"]